Communicating with Tags¶

 Overview¶

 Modules often exchange information by sending packets along with supplementary data, referred to as tags.
-A tag is usually a small data structure that focuses on a single parameterization aspect of a protocol.
+A tag is usually a small data structure that focuses on a single aspect of a protocol’s parameterization.
 Tags can be attached to the whole packet, known as packet tags, or to specific parts of the packet, known as region tags.
-Tags are implemented as data container C++ classes and they are usually generated by the OMNeT++ MSG compiler.
-These are the primary types of tags:
+Tags are implemented as C++ classes that serve as data containers and are usually generated by the OMNeT++ MSG compiler.
+The primary types of tags are as follows:

-).indications carry information from lower layers to higher layers (e.g.
+MacAddressReq).Indications carry information from lower layers to higher layers (e.g.,

-).base classes must not be attached to packets (e.g.
+PacketProtocolTag).Base classes must not be attached to packets (e.g.,

-For example, a request tag that specifies the source and destination MAC address could be implemented in an MSG file as follows:
+For example, a request tag that specifies the source and destination MAC address could be implemented in an MSG file as shown below:

 class MacAddressReq extends TagBase